The 13 Best Public Golf Courses in and around Atlanta

 - Cobblestone Golf Course is located on the banks of Lake Acworth, about 30 miles from downtown Atlanta.
 Featuring Bermuda greens, white sand bunkers and a lakefront Ken Dye design, Cobblestone is awarded a 4-star rating by Golf Digest, and, while owned by Cobb County, is operated by the Mosaic Clubs & Resorts.

 - Although the Frog is a bit outside Atlanta (about 40 miles west on Interstate 20) it is recognized as one of the top public courses in the state.
 The Frog features Bentgrass, expansive bunking and was rated 4 1/2 stars by Golf Digest.
 In 2015 it unveiled a new clubhouse where a golfer can dine and relax after a round of golf.
-Designed by legendary golf course architect Tom Fazio, the charge is $45 for one to four players.
+Designed by legendary golf course architect Tom Fazio, the charges start at $42.

 - Stone Mountain Golf Course actually is two championship golf courses and offers views of historic Stone Mountain and Stone Mountain Lake.
 The Stonemont Course, designed by Robert Trent Jones Sr., places emphasis on accuracy and strategic course management.
 Its par 70 layout stretches 6,863 yards and is challenging with narrow fairways, strategically placed bunkers and numerous stands of Georgia pines.
 The Lakemont Course, designed by John LaFoy, has a front 9 holes that wend around Stone Mountain Lake.
 The course is less demanding than Stonemont.